mochajs/mocha/docs/index.md

 > Mocha supports ES modules only from Node.js v12.11.0 and above.
 To enable this in versions smaller than 13.2.0, you need to add `--experimental-modules` when running
 > Mocha.
 From version 13.2.0 of Node.js, you can use ES modules without any flags.
+> (Mocha _will_ load ESM even in Node v10, but this is not officially supported.
+Use at your own risk.)

 ### Current Limitations